-Once we see the first two items in Rev 1:5 as births of the Lord, it becomes reasonable to ask whether the third, his coronation as "prince of the kings of the earth," in the same way.
-The focus here would be on the Lord's return, when he ascends the throne of David in Jerusalem to rule over all the earth directly and physically during the millennium.
-In fact, one of the main prophecies of his coming rule, Ps 2, uses the language of birth in just this context:
+Once we see the first two items in Rev 1:5 as births of the Lord, we naturally ask whether the third, his coronation as "prince of the kings of the earth," will also be a kind of birth.
+The focus here is on the Lord's return, when he ascends the throne of David in Jerusalem to rule over all the earth directly and physically during the millennium.
+In fact, one of the main prophecies of his coming rule uses the language of birth in just this context (chart):

-6 Yet have I set my king upon my holy hill of Zion.
+Ps 2:6 Yet have I set my king upon my holy hill of Zion.
 7 I will declare the decree: the LORD hath said unto me, Thou art my Son; this day have I begotten thee.
 8 Ask of me, and I shall give thee the heathen for thine inheritance, and the uttermost parts of the earth for thy possession.
 9 Thou shalt break them with a rod of iron; thou shalt dash them in pieces like a potter's vessel.

-This verse has occasioned extensive discussion among Bible students concerning the "day" here in view.
+What is "this day"?
 Is it the day of the decree in eternity past?
 The day of his physical birth?
 The day of his resurrection?

-The title of God's Son here is clearly derived from God's promise to David in 2 Sam 7:12-14, when thy days be fulfilled, and thou shalt sleep with thy fathers, I will set up thy seed after thee, which shall proceed out of thy bowels, and I will establish his kingdom.
+The title of God's Son here is clearly derived from God's promise to David:

+2 Sam 7:12 when thy days be fulfilled, and thou shalt sleep with thy fathers, I will set up thy seed after thee, which shall proceed out of thy bowels, and I will establish his kingdom.
 13 He shall build an house for my name, and I will stablish the throne of his kingdom for ever.
 14 I will be his father, and he shall be my son.